Working Papers

 Journal of Economic Perspectives 37.3 (2023): 3-30.

 This paper considers the evolution of global transportation usage over the past half century and the implications for supply chains.
 Transportation usage is increasing in response to falling prices.
 Participation of emerging economies in world trade and increasing longer-distance trade between countries contribute to this increase, encouraging longer supply chains.
 We discuss technological advances over this period and their interactions with endogenous responses from transportation costs and supply chain linkages.
-Supply chains involving more countries and longer distances are more exposed to disruptions, highlighting the importance of considering the interconnectedness of transportation and supply chains in policy and future work.
+Supply chains involving more countries and longer distances are more exposed to disruptions, highlighting the importance of considering the interconnectedness of transportation and supply

 Markups and Fixed Costs in Generic and Off-Patent Pharmaceutical Markets - 2023